 To define the composition of morphism in the category $\Cor_K$, we need the following lemmas.

-\begin{lemma} Let $f: T\rightarrow T'$ be a morphism of $K$-analytic spaces over another $K$-analytic space $S$.
+\begin{lemma} Let $f\colon T\to T'$ be a morphism of $K$-analytic spaces over another $K$-analytic space $S$.
 Let $W$ be an irreducible Zariski-closed subset of $T$ which is finite and surjective over $S$.
-Then $f(W)$ is irreducible, Zariski-closed in $T'$ and finite, surjective over $S$. \end{lemma} \begin{proof} Since $T'\rightarrow S$ is separated, $W\rightarrow S$ is finite, hence proper by \cite[Corollary~3.3.8]{berkovich1990spectral}, we know that $W\rightarrow T'$ is proper, see \cite[Proposition~9.6.4]{bosch1984nonarchimedean}.
-So $f(X)$ is irreducible Zariski-closed in $T'$.
+Then $f(W)$ is irreducible, Zariski-closed in $T'$ and finite, surjective over $S$. \end{lemma} \begin{proof} Since $T\rightarrow S$ is separated ($T$ and $S$ are separated), $W\rightarrow S$ is finite, hence proper by \cite[Corollary~3.3.8]{berkovich1990spectral}, we have that $W\rightarrow T'$ is proper, see \cite[\S~9.6.2, Proposition~4]{bosch1984nonarchimedean}.
+So $f(W)$ is irreducible and Zariski-closed in $T'$.